soofles/travel-planner-name-tbd/README.md

 3. Run the installer
 4. The app should automatically run upon finishing the installation.
 If not, feel free to search for it through your Windows search bar!

-By default, our data is preserved on your machine after uninstalling through Windows Settings.
+By default, your data is preserved on your machine after uninstalling through Windows Settings.
 If you want to delete all traces of the app from your machine, you can delete these folders:
 - ```C:\Users\[user]\AppData\Local\enroute-updater```
 - ```C:\Users\[user]\AppData\Roaming\enroute```